-The lavender fields in Hitchin are set on a rolling, south facing hill with lovely views across the Hertfordshire countryside as you look down from the top.
-They have sunflowers on the eastern side of the complex too which right now happen to be in full bloom and are a lovely, complimentary addition to the dozens of rows of various types of lavender.
+The lavender fields in Hitchin are set on a rolling, south facing hill.
+It has lovely views across the Hertfordshire countryside as you look down from the top.
+They have sunflowers on the eastern side of the complex too which right now happen to be in full bloom.
+Sunflowers are certainly a lovely, complimentary addition to the dozens of rows of lavender.